DJ Charlie Chase: Influence

 Chase was among the few Hispanic artists in the early hip-hop scene.
-He remembers not feeling welcome because most early participants felt that it was “a Black thing and something that’s from their roots…being Hispanic, you’re not accepted in rap.”
+He has opened up about not feeling welcome in hip-hop: “[it's] a Black thing and something that’s from their roots…being Hispanic, you’re not accepted in rap.”

 Chase was vocal about his ethnicity, despite some backlash.
 “That was my way of opening the doors for everybody else to do what they’re doing now,” he said, “and being that I was there at the very beginning, that was the way I had to do it.
 That was my contribution.”

 When artists like The Mean Machine began to popularize Spanish-language hip-hop, Chase was wary that they were straying too far from hip-hop's roots.
 Eventually, he recognized their new contributions to the genre and put his support behind what he deemed “cool and new.”

 Chase's work influenced many artists who came after him, such as underground acts like Mellow Man Ace and Latin Empire, as well as mainstream rappers like Fat Joe and Big Pun.